bcc-code/buk-universal-games/README.md

 ## Running Locally

 Run `docker-compose up --build -d` for the backend.
 Visit http://localhost:5127/ for the Directus UI, credentials are admin@admin.com:password
-Run `cd frontend; npm install; npm run serve` for the front-end.
+Run `cd frontend; npm install; npm run dev` for the front-end.
 Visit https://localhost:8080 to view it.
+Bun is supported.

 Note: To allow a PWA to work in development in Chromium browsers you must start it with an additional command line flag `--ignore-certificate-errors`: